austinchungsta/runway_demo/README.md

 - **`reviews`**: Stores the complete list of fetched reviews.
 - **`filteredReviews`**: Stores the currently filtered set of reviews to display.

+### Testing
+There is a TESTPLAN.md file in the frontend folder that can be used to manually test the frontend functionality.

 # **Backend Implementation**

 ## **Overview**